Nilaos/nilaos.github.io/_posts/2024-10-20-teaching-cognitive.md

 ["Teach in English?
 Tips on using signposts and stimulating interaction in class" Utrecht University](https://www.uu.nl/en/education/educational-development-training/knowledge-dossiers/knowledge-dossier-teaching-in-higher-education/teach-in-english-tips-on-using-signposts-and-stimulating-interaction-in-class)

-["Balancing and Pacing" Harvard Graduate School of Education](https://instructionalmoves.gse.harvard.edu/balancing-pacing) (related links are also quite good)
+["Balancing and Pacing" Harvard Graduate School of Education](https://instructionalmoves.gse.harvard.edu/balancing-pacing) (The related links here are also quite good)